 How to Transfer an LLC to Another State?
 (In 6 Easy Steps)

-Transferring an LLC to another state is more involved than most business owners expect — and one misstep can mean duplicate tax obligations or losing your original registration.
+Transferring an LLC to another state is more work than most business owners expect — and one wrong move can leave you on the hook for taxes in two states, or worse, tangled up in a registration mess that's expensive to unwind.

-After guiding over 40 LLC relocations across 12 states in the past 6 years as a corporate consultant, I've seen the same costly mistakes repeated.
+I've guided over 40 LLC relocations across 12 states in the past six years as a corporate consultant.
+I've seen the same costly mistakes come up again and again with first-time founders who assumed the process was simple.

-I spent 60+ hours cross-referencing state-specific domestication laws, filing requirements, and fee schedules to put this guide together.
-Here, I'll walk you through 6 clear steps to transfer your LLC the right way.
+I also spent 60+ hours cross-referencing state-specific domestication laws, filing requirements, and fee schedules to put this guide together.
+Below, I'll walk you through 6 clear steps to do this the right way.

 Quick Summary